AipuAmeh/social-network/README.md

 # Social-Network
 ## Description

-This week's challenge was using a noSQL database to create routes.
-The database that we used was mongoDB.
-Though very similar to the relational database mySQL, mongoDB introduced more flexibility and
+This week's challenge was using a noSQL database to create api routes for a social network.
+The database that we used was Mongoose's mongoDB.
+Though very similar to the relational database of mySQL, mongoDB introduces more flexibility by saving data into documents.
+We also learned the different syntax needed to create, read, update, and delete the routes that we created.

 ## Installation

-N/A
+To install this application, you need Express.js, MongoDB database, and Mongoose.

 ## Usage

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+This application runs by simply typing ```nodemon run watch``` into the integrated terminal to start the server.
+User and Thought data will be seeded into the database to begin.
+Once data has been seeded, you can test your routes using any of the CRUD methods.

 ## Credits